ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-issm.md

 md = pyissm.model.execute.solve(md, 'Stressbalance')
 ```

-Once the model is executed, you'll see san output similar to this (the gadi login node name and the date/time stamp on the file name will vary):
+Once the model is executed, you'll see output similar to this (the gadi login node name and the date/time stamp on the file name will vary):

 > ```
 > Checking model consistency...